 You can buy – among other delicious baked goods – sourdough bread here and the museum tells the story of how Arnott’s came to be the most recognisable biscuit brand in the country.

 One of William Arnott’s contemporaries also started their fortune in Morpeth.
 Caleb Soul of the Soul Patterson Pharmacy empire came to Morpeth in 1863 to run a chemist’s on Swan Street.
-It’s also said that Caleb was also making the strongest rum in the colony – no doubt for medicinal purposes!
+It’s also said that Caleb was also making the strongest rum in the colony – for medicinal purposes of course!

 His house – now the Bronte Boutique Hotel – is a wonderful example of early Victorian Australian architecture on the corner of Swan and Berkley streets.